st3phani/ContractWizard/replit.md

 ```
 Changelog:

 - July 22, 2025.
+Modified contract reservation system to not create temporary beneficiaries - reserved contracts now use beneficiary_id = 0 instead
+- July 22, 2025.
+Updated contract sorting to use contract ID in descending order for both dashboard and contracts page
+- July 22, 2025.
 Implemented contract deletion restriction - only the latest contract (highest order number) can be deleted, with disabled/opaque delete button for other contracts
 - July 22, 2025.
 Completed comprehensive contract editing functionality with all data fields saving correctly to PostgreSQL database
 - July 22, 2025.
 Fixed contract date fields (start date and end date) not saving during contract updates by simplifying date processing